PAIDNetwork/dnssec-oracle/did-dpki-method.md

  ### Proposal

- `did-paid` uses DID Method specification as standard to be able to integrate with other DID applications and services in the ecosystem.
+ `did-dpki` uses DID Method specification as standard to be able to integrate with other DID applications and services in the ecosystem.
 Based from ideas found in
  `did-ethr`, we will have the following:

  - `delegate`: be able to delegate to another did user